amauryt/cr-cmark-gfm/README.md

 [API Documentation](https://amauryt.github.io/cr-cmark-gfm/)

-Crystal C bindings for cmark-gfm, with support for the latest version of Github Flavored Markdown FM (v.29).
+Crystal C bindings for cmark-gfm, with support for the latest version of Github Flavored Markdown (v.29).
 For more information regarding the available options and extensions see the official [GFM spec documentation](https://github.github.com/gfm/).

 Features: